-Additionally, you will need to demonstrated calculations for one trials worth of data (you still need to do the calculations for the other trial, but do not need to show this).
-The data and calculations together are worth 3 points and I will generally let you know when you show me the data if you have something missing so you can complete and get all the points.
+Additionally, before of leave, you will need to demonstrate calculations for one trial's worth of data (you still need to do the calculations for the other trial, but do not need to show this).
+The data and calculations together are worth 3 points and, generally, I will generally let you know when you show me the data/calculations if you have something missing so you can complete what is missing and get all the points.

 Conclusion.
-For each experiment, a conclusion will be due that is worth 6 points.
-With these conclusions I hope to give you practice being able to summarize your goals and experimental data as well as connect your results to expected values and deduce practical sources of error.
+For each experiment, a conclusion will be due that is worth 3 points.
+With these conclusions, I hope to give you practice being able to summarize your goals and experimental data as well as connect your results to expected values and deduce practical sources of error.
 Each conclusion is due at the beginning of the next lab period.
 A detailed description of what should be in a conclusion is given later in this syllabus.